digitallawyer/openlegaldictionary/_definitions/white-acre.md

 ---
 title: White Acre
 permalink: "/definitions/white-acre.html"
-body: A fictitious name glven to a piece of land, ln the Engllsh books, for purposes of illustration
+body: A fictitious name glven to a piece of land, in the Engllsh books, for purposes of illustration
 published_at: '2018-07-07'
 layout: post